akij17/luca-aki/README.md

-### If you have a dream don't wait, act! - Kingdom 🗝 Hearts
+### "If you have a dream don't wait, act!" - Kingdom 🗝 Hearts 3

 👋 My name's **Akshay**!
 Nice to meet you!
 I am a passionate and self-motivated **Software Developer, AI Enthusiast and Mathematician**.
 My work interests lie in the interplay between software engineering and data science.
 I enjoy video-game development and music as hobbies.
 Ask me about what I am learning today!~